-It sported a 2mhz 6502 processor, the same kind that was in the Apple II.
+It sported a 1.79 Mhz 6502 processor, the same kind that was in the Apple II.
 Unlike the Apple II, it had a dedicated graphics processor and built-in sound chip, and four joystick ports, so it was a lot better for games.
 (A few years later, the guy who designed these computers designed the Amiga, which had a similar hardware concept.)
 Many programs (especially games) came on cartridges that you inserted into a slot under the access door on top.
 It had 16k of RAM, but I upgraded mine to 48k.

-In spite of the fact that it had a real keyboard, it still did the fake “click” sound from the speaker when you typed.
+In spite of the fact that it had a real keyboard, it still did the fake “click” sound like the 400 from the speaker when you typed.
 This lead me to do my one and only hardware hack on it: I added a small switch underneath which cut out the speaker.
 If it got too annoying, I could switch off the sound.

 These were the days before the internet and—really—almost everything we use computers for now.
 So, what did I use my Atari for?
 Mostly, I played games (Star Raiders was amazing, but also a lot of Defender, Joust, and some of the early Lucasfilm games) and typed in BASIC programs from computer magazines.
-I also wrote an article for a magazine on it and did some “computer” illustrations that were published in real magazines.
+I also wrote an article for a magazine on it once and did some “computer” illustrations that were published in real magazines.
 Learning about programming was the most useful thing about it in the long run—a very good thing to know when making fonts.